 Publisher: Nintendo (1995)

 If you enjoy pirate-themed games (and who doesn't?)
-Donkey Kong Country 2 (DKC2) is the game for you.
-This quality sequel stars Diddy Kong and Dixie Kong, a female whose long blonde hair looks like a big banana.
-The first stage is set on a sprawling pirate ship, and amazing stereo effects include the sound of creaking planks and lapping waves.
-As you hop between barrels and masts you'll encounter rats, bugs, and pegged-legged crocodiles.
-The stages are expertly designed with cleverly hidden items and secret areas.
-In the volcanic cave you hop across crocodile heads, reminiscent of Pitfall
+Donkey Kong Country 2 is the game for you.
+This quality sequel introduces Dixie Kong, a female whose long blonde hair looks like an oversized banana.
+The first stage is set on a sprawling pirate ship and amazing stereo effects include the sound of creaking planks and lapping waves.
+As you hop between barrels and masts you'll pounce on rats, bugs, and pegged-legged crocodiles.
+The stages are expertly designed with cleverly-hidden items and secret areas.
+In the volcanic cave area you hop across crocodile heads reminiscent of Pitfall

 Save mechanism: Battery